samholmes/lace/README.md

 	(function(){
 		// Within each of these functions are some helpers contained in the lace global. lace.next(); // This calls the next function in the series.
-	}) // Lace supports currying to create the lacing.
+	}) // Lace uses currying to create the lacing.
 	(function(){
 		// Helpers are also available here.
-		// All arguments are directly from the invocation of the previous lace.next (no appending or prepending of arguments).
+		// All arguments are directly from the invocation of the previous lace.next (no appending or prepending of helper arguments).
-		// The `this` context will be what the context of lace.next's context was applied to.
+		// The `this` context will be what lace.next was applied to.

 		// Inner lacings are supported
 		lace
 		(function(){
-			// Helpers will work reference the inner lacing lace.next();
+			// Helpers will reference the inner lacing lace.next();
 		})
 		(function(){
-			// Access to the outer lace is done through the lace.outer helper property lace.outer.next();
+			// Access to the outer lace helper is done through the lace.outer helper property lace.outer.next();
 		});
 	})